vuejs/v2.vuejs.org/src/v2/guide/typescript.md

 })
 ```

-If you find type inference or member completion doesn't work, you can try annotating method return type.
+If you find type inference or member completion isn't working, annotating certain methods may help address these problems.
+Using the `--noImplicitAny` option will help find many of these unannotated methods.